Mission & Values

 There are 6,904 men, women, and children experiencing homelessness in our nation’s capital.
-Nearly one in five DC residents lives at or below the poverty line, struggling to meet even their basic needs.
+Pre-pandemic, nearly one in five DC residents lives at or below the poverty line, struggling to meet even their basic needs.
 While the full scope of the economic fallout from coronavirus is still unknown, food insecurity in the District is expected to rise 45-60% and more than 2 million unemployment claims have been filed in DC.

 We value an interfaith approach of service to our brothers and sisters in need and welcome the assistance of all concerned persons.